Possession of Marijuana

 Under Wisconsin law, the only requirements for a conviction of this crime are that the defendant possessed a substance that was identified as marijuana and that the person knew or should have known that the substance was marijuana.
 There is no exception for medicinal use, and patients with medical issues cannot obtain access to the drug with a prescription.
 Punishment for possession of marijuana includes up to six months in jail and a fine of $1,000 for the first offense.
 Subsequent convictions can result in up to three and a half years of jail time.

 In certain circumstances, a defendant in Wisconsin may be charged with the elevated crime of possession with intent to distribute.
 This offense can be applicable when the amount of marijuana in an individual’s possession is so substantial that it suggests the intent to sell, or when other circumstantial factors suggest that the person has a commercial operation.
 For example, a defendant may also be in possession of scales, baggies, or large amounts of cash.
 Punishment for possession with intent to distribute varies depending on the amount of marijuana in the individual’s possession and can range from three and a half to 15 years in prison.Seek Guidance from a Milwaukee Lawyer When Facing Drug Prosecution

 Possession of marijuana charges can result in a criminal record that sticks with you for life.
 Without the assistance of a qualified legal representative, you could find yourself facing significant jail time and fines.
-If you have been arrested near Milwaukee or are under investigation, drug offense attorney William J. Reddin is here to assist you.
-With over 30 years of experience defending individuals from criminal charges, he can provide you with the level of legal advocacy you deserve.
+If you have been arrested near Milwaukee or are under investigation, our drug offense attorney is here to assist you.
+We can provide you with the level of legal advocacy you deserve.
 For more information or to schedule an initial consultation, contact us at (414) 271-6400 or use this online form.